LinkedIn-Crawler/Crawler/readme.md

 # LinkedIn Crawler Instructions

-Welcome to the LinkedIn Scraper.
+Welcome to the Linked-In Scraper.

 ## Instructions to Run the Software on a Local Computer: